Salvors complete grueling cut on shipwreck's engine section

 Salvors attributed the difficulties faced in cutting through Section 7 to the dense layers of reinforced steel that surround the vessel’s engine.

-Salvors encountered layers of steel nearly 2 inches thick in this cut.
+Salvors encountered layers of steel nearly 2 inches thick in the cut.

 “Fifty millimeters of plate steel was near a movable deck, and that was the culprit for the slow progress,” Himes said.
 “That is more than double the thickness we normally encounter.”